 Your company is probably conducting business with California residents, or is conducting business in the state of California.
 With some exceptions, your company may be required to comply with the code listed in CCPA.
 Also, your organization may already be responsible for other data privacy and data protection requirements which will need to be reviewed, to ensure compliance with CCPA.

 Many describe the terminology used in CCPA as ‘broad,’ leaving room for much legal debate.
-Nonetheless, two key areas pertaining to the privacy of personal information and data protection duties are comparable to GDPR and PCI DSS:
+Nonetheless, three key areas pertaining to the privacy of personal information and data protection duties are comparable to GDPR and PCI DSS:

 - CCPA says organizations have a duty to implement and maintain ‘reasonable security procedures and practices’ to protect the personal information.